Chapter Seven: The Ravellers

 “Wait, really?
 I’m not hungry, wait, can’t you manifest yourself into not being hungry?”
 Curiously, I tried to manifest myself into being hungry.
 It worked.

-“It is probably because of his nature as the Imminent,” said Justicar.
+“It is probably due to his nature as the Imminent,” said Justicar.
 “It is the nature of the Seeking God to perpetually want more, and never be satisfied.
 Thus, it would only be natural for the Imminent to –”

 Yali froze up, not answering.